ericbrooke/setup_ruby_rails/README.md

-#setup for new Mac OSX
+#Setup for new Mac OSX

 Install Xcode from the App store